kofikodie/Situs/src/CreationalPatterns/Builder/README.md

 -   Director notifies the builder whenever a part of the product should be built
 -   Builder handles request from the director and adds parts to the product.
 -   the client retrieves the product from the builder

+### Applicability

+    Use this pattern when:

+-   the algorithm for creating a complex object should be independent of the parts that make up the object and how they're assembled
+-   the construction process must allow different rappresentations for the object that's constructed